core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This can be problematic for devices that cannot dynamically write information to non-volatile memory.
 For example, some devices may support only a single writing in persistent memory when initial keying material is provided (e.g., at manufacturing or commissioning time), but no further writing after that.
 Therefore, these devices cannot perform a stateful key update procedure and thus are not capable to run KUDOS in FS mode to achieve forward secrecy.

 In order to address these limitations, KUDOS can be run in its stateless no-FS mode, as defined in the following.
-This allows two peers to accomplish the same results as when running KUDOS in FS mode (see {{ssec-derive-ctx}}), with the difference that forward secrecy is not achieved and no state information is required to be dynamically written in non-volatile memory.
+This allows two peers to accomplish the same results as when running KUDOS in FS mode (see {{ssec-derive-ctx}}), with the difference that forward secrecy is not achieved, and no state information is required to be dynamically written in non-volatile memory.

 From a practical point of view, the two modes differ in which exact OSCORE Master Secret and Master Salt are used as part of the OSCORE Security Context CTX\_IN that is provided as input to the updateCtx() function (see {{ssec-update-function}}).